ankitmehrotrachemistry/4.__SQL_Important_Links/README.md

 This query will select all those rows from the table Students where the value of the field ROLL_NO is either 20 or 21 or 23.

-**5).
+**7).
 JOIN** statement is used to combine data or rows from two or more tables based on a common field between them.

 **Types of Joins**

-**6.1).
+**8.1).
 Index :** A database index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and the use of more storage space to maintain the extra copy of data.

-**6.2).
+**8.2).
 Indexing :** Indexing makes columns faster to query by creating pointers to where data is stored within a database.
 [Indexing](https://www.atlassian.com/data/sql/how-indexing-works)

-**7).
-Trigger :** is a statement that a system executes automatically when there is any modification to the database.
-In a trigger, we first specify when the trigger is to be executed and then the action to be performed when the trigger executes.
-Triggers are stored procedures that automatically execute in response to specific events on a table (like INSERT, UPDATE, DELETE).
-They can be used for data validation, enforcing business logic, or maintaining data consistency.

-**How to Create Triggers in SQL?**

-**Give Example of Custom Triggers in SQL?**

-**7.2).
-Difference between Cursor and Trigger in DBMS :**

-**8).
+**8.3).
 Cluster and Non-Cluster Index :**
 | Clustered Index | Non-Clustered Index |
 |----------|----------|
 | The clustered index is faster.    | The non-clustered index is slower. |